 License

 Standard Notes appears to have several advantages over Zen, particularly in popularity, maturity and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Standard Notes significantly outpaces Zen in community adoption with 6,416 stars compared to 1,079 stars on GitHub.
-This 5.9x difference suggests Standard Notes has a much larger and more active community.
-In terms of developer contributions, Standard Notes has 530 forks, indicating moderate developer engagement.
+Standard Notes significantly outpaces Zen in community adoption with 6,591 stars compared to 1,163 stars on GitHub.
+This 5.7x difference suggests Standard Notes has a much larger and more active community.
+In terms of developer contributions, Standard Notes has 545 forks, indicating moderate developer engagement.

-Both projects show recent activity, with Standard Notes last updated 16 hours ago and Zen 7 hours ago.
+Both projects show recent activity, with Standard Notes last updated 1 day ago and Zen 4 days ago.

 Both tools share common technology foundations, being built with JavaScript, CSS, JSX.
-However, they differ in their additional technology choices: Standard Notes uses Bash, Typescript, SCSS, C, Objective-C, Java, Ruby, Swift, Kotlin, MATLAB while Zen leverages Golang.
+However, they differ in their additional technology choices: Standard Notes uses Bash, Typescript, SCSS, C, Objective-C, Java, Swift, Ruby, Kotlin, MATLAB while Zen leverages Golang.

-Standard Notes has been in development longer, starting 9 years ago, compared to Zen which began 1 year ago.
+Standard Notes has been in development longer, starting 10 years ago, compared to Zen which began 2 years ago.
 This 8.3-year head start suggests Standard Notes may have more mature features and established processes.

 Both projects use the AGPL-3.0 license, providing identical terms for usage and distribution.